markteekman/base-css/README.md

 3. Define a spacing system in `/scss/base/_base-space` (or just use the default)
 4. Define a sizing system in `/scss/base/_base-size` (or just use the default)
 5. If needed change your breakpoints in `/scss/base/_base-breakpoint.scss` and the grid width in `/scss/base/_base-grid.scss`
-6. Run `gulp` in your command line
+6. Run `gulp` in your command line to run BrowserSync and start watching for changes
 7. Structure your project partials in `/html/partials`, `/scss/brick` and `/scss/block`
-8. Build up your pages, sections and templates in `/html/pages`, `/scss/sections` and `/scss/templates`
+8. Build up your pages, sections and templates in `/html/pages`, `/scss/section` and `/scss/template`
 9. Write your necessary JavaScript in `/src/js`
 10. Deploy your compiled website from the `/dist` folder to your webserver